Summary

 code .

-VS Code will launch on Windows but you will see “WSL: Ubuntu-22.04” in the bottom-left corner, confirming it is connected to your Linux environment.
-The terminal inside VS Code will be your WSL2 bash shell.
-All file operations, extensions, and debugging happen inside Linux.
+VS Code launches on Windows, and the bottom-left corner displays “WSL: Ubuntu-22.04,” confirming the Linux connection.
+The terminal inside VS Code is the WSL2 bash shell.
+All file operations, extensions, and debugging occur within Linux.

-Some VS Code extensions need to be installed inside WSL to work correctly.
-With VS Code connected to WSL2, install these extensions:
+Some VS Code extensions must be installed within WSL to function correctly.
+With VS Code connected to WSL2, the following extensions should be installed:

-- Pylance (ms-python.vscode-pylance) — Fast Python language server
+- Pylance (ms-python.vscode-pylance): a fast Python language server

-- Claude Code — VS Code integration for Claude Code (if you want to use Claude Code from inside the editor)
+- Claude Code: VS Code integration for Claude Code (for users who wish to invoke Claude Code from within the editor)

 Optimal VS Code Settings for WSL2

-Open your VS Code settings (Ctrl+Shift+P > “Preferences: Open Settings (JSON)”) and add these settings for the best WSL2 experience:
+The VS Code settings can be opened (Ctrl+Shift+P, then “Preferences: Open Settings (JSON)”) and the following settings added for an optimal WSL2 experience:

 {